Breadcrumb

 Registering for the obedience test

-- Private Security Services Act 1085/2015, Section 51 on Finlex (in Finnish?)
+- Private Security Services Act 1085/2015, section 51, in Finlex (in Finnish)

-- Decree issued by the Ministry of the Interior 782/2002, 6 September 2002 on Finlex (in Finnish?)
+- Decree of the Ministry of the Interior 782/2002, 6 September 2002, in Finlex (in Finnish)

-Poliisikoirat myytävät koirat en
+Poliisikoirat poliisikoiragalleria en

-Police dogs on the Polamk website
+Police dogs on the Police University College website

 Find out more about police dog training on the website of the Police University College.